-The DCNR Division of State Lands, holds ultimate authority over CCS design, operations, and management.
+The DCNR Division of State Lands holds ultimate authority over CCS design, operations, and management.
 The SEC oversees CCS operations and approves changes to the program.
 The Administrator manages the CCS's day-to-day operations, ongoing program improvements, facilitates transactions, and reports programmatic results.
 CCS operations are also informed by Resource Managers (e.g. BLM, NDOW, USFS, USFWS) and by a Science Committee to ensure it functions according to current laws, policies, and regulations and is consistent with the best available science.

-Credit Developers are landowners, land managers, organizations, or agencies, that generate, register, or sell credits in the CCS.
-Credit Buyers are entities that purchase mitigation credits to offset impacts from new anthropogenic disturbances or to meet other conservation objectives.
+Credit Project Proponents are landowners, land managers, organizations, or agencies, that generate, register, or sell credits in the CCS.
+Debit Project Proponents are entities that purchase or transfer mitigation credits to offset impacts from new anthropogenic disturbances or to meet other conservation objectives.

-4 For more information please refer to The Nevada Conservation Credit System Manual on the Sagebrush Ecosystem Program's Website: http://sagebrusheco.nv.gov/CCS/ConservationCreditSystem/
+5 For more information please refer to The Nevada Conservation Credit System Manual on the Sagebrush Ecosystem Program's Website: http://sagebrusheco.nv.gov/CCS/ConservationCreditSystem/